beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 ####  Anonymous Key Exchange

-Completely anonymous sessions can be established using Diffie-Hellman for key exchange.
-The server's public parameters are contained in the server key share message, and the client's are sent in the client key share message.
+Completely anonymous sessions can be established using anonymous key exchanges.
+The server's public parameters are contained in the ServerKeyShare message, and the client's are sent in the ClientKeyShare message.
 Eavesdroppers who do not know the private values should not be able to find the Diffie-Hellman result.